wraphaeljr/smartphone-motion-data/CodeBook.md

 - fBodyBodyGyroJerkMag-mean() is a mean measurement for a frequency domain signal corresponding to overall gyroscopic jerk
 - fBodyBodyGyroJerkMag-std() records the standard deviation for a frequency domain signal corresponding to overall gyroscopic jerk

-Once again, the average values of the 66 measurements above are what's provided in the "tidy.txt" dataset for every subject-activity combination.
+Once again, the average values of the 66 measurements above are what's provided in the columns of the "tidy.txt" dataset for each subject-activity combination.

 ###Raw Data & Experimental Design
 The raw data were provided by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto in a dataset they made available through the UCI Machine Learning Repository (see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones for more information).
 Their explanation of the raw data is quoted below: